Updated: Mar 11

-A visit to Australia must include one of Australia's well known natural landmarks - Uluru (Ayers Rock) at Kata Tjuta National Park.
+A visit to Australia must include one of Australia's well-known natural landmarks - Uluru (Ayers Rock) at Kata Tjuta National Park.
 It's easy to reach with an internal flight from Sydney to Alice Springs.
-There depending on your budget you can stay in a luxury hotel or budget hostel.
+They're depending on your budget you can stay in a luxury hotel or budget hostel.
 It's an early start to visit Uluru and get the most out of your visit.
 The sunrise is spectacular and the crowds draw in to climb Uluru and gain a certificate.
 With it being an Aboriginal sacred site, I decided not to climb but instead enjoyed visiting inside the caves and seeing the ancient Aboriginal cave art.
 It was a unique and spiritual experience.

 Uluru/Ayers Rock ©MDHarding

-Perth has so much going on, discover the Perth Mint, visit Rottnest Island, Margaret River wine region, Broome where you go Dolphin spotting, the Kimberly region is home to ancient Aboriginal rock art and then there is the Bungle Bungle sandstone domes.
+Perth has so much going on, discover the Perth Mint, visit Rottnest Island, Margaret River wine region, and Broome where you go Dolphin spotting, the Kimberly region is home to ancient Aboriginal rock art and then there are the Bungle Bungle sandstone domes.
 I loved the jeep safari tour including sand surfing and visiting The Pinnacles rock formations for sunset in Nambung National Park.
 Voted one of the best awe-inspiring Australian rock formations by Traveller magazine.